BoboTiG/python-mss/README.rst

 Parameters::

-    output - string - the output filename without extension screen - integer - grab one screen shot of all monitors (-1) grab one screen shot by monitor (0) grab the screen shot of the monitor $screen
+    output - string - the output filename without extension screen - integer - grab one screen shot of all monitors (screen=-1) grab one screen shot by monitor (screen=0) grab the screen shot of the monitor N (screen=N)

 This is a generator which returns created files::